Shuotong/Stat159_hw03/README.md

 install.packages("testthat")
 ````

-Run `make` to reproduce the report
+Run `make` to reproduce the report.

-Run `make clean` to delete the report
+Run `make clean` to delete the report.

-Run `make data` to download data
+Run `make data` to download data.

 More detailed instructions are given in README.md